davidcrowe/gatewaystack/README.md

-# Gatewaystack — Agentic Control Plane for User-Scoped AI Governance
+# GatewayStack — Agentic Control Plane for User-Scoped AI Governance

 An open-source control plane that makes AI agents **enterprise-ready** by enforcing user-scoped identity, policy, and audit trails on every model call.